francis-mwakidoshi/Integration/README.md

 That guide covers:

-1. Prerequisites (Java, Maven, XAMPP)
+1. Prerequisites (Java, Maven, XAMPP/WampServer)
 2. Starting MySQL and creating the `countryinfo` database
 3. Building and running the application
 4. Health check verification